-- include an easily comprehensible summary in future Scoreboards to increase accessibility for citizens and other stakeholders; - consider indicators that better reflect the relative importance of directives for industry and citizens within various sectors; - introduce indicators in the Scoreboard regarding the number of proceedings before the European Court of Justice concerning quality of secondary legislation, as well as its incorrect implementation; - include indicators relating to cross-border aspects of public procurement; - evaluate, through sector inquiries and surveys, the quality and coherence of implementation in the Member States in order to guarantee the effective functioning of legislation; - develop indicators measuring the costs incurred by citizens and industry as a result of late and incorrect transposition; - hold, in cooperation with Parliament and the Presidency of the Council, a yearly Internal Market Forum with participation of the Member States and other stakeholders.
+- include an easily comprehensible summary in future Scoreboards to increase accessibility for citizens and other stakeholders; - · consider indicators that better reflect the relative importance of directives for industry and citizens within various sectors; - introduce indicators in the Scoreboard regarding the number of proceedings before the European Court of Justice concerning quality of secondary legislation, as well as its incorrect implementation; - include indicators relating to cross-border aspects of public procurement; - evaluate, through sector inquiries and surveys, the quality and coherence of implementation in the Member States in order to guarantee the effective functioning of legislation; - develop indicators measuring the costs incurred by citizens and industry as a result of late and incorrect transposition; - hold, in cooperation with Parliament and the Presidency of the Council, a yearly Internal Market Forum with participation of the Member States and other stakeholders.

-Free movement of persons: the report regrets that citizens still face many obstacles in relation to free movement within the Internal Market (15% of SOLVIT cases handled in 2007 were related to free movement of persons and EU citizenship).
+Free movement of persons: the resolution regrets that citizens still face many obstacles in relation to free movement within the Internal Market (15% of SOLVIT cases handled in 2007 were related to free movement of persons and EU citizenship).
 MEPs therefore call on the Member States and the Commission to step up efforts to ensure the free movement of persons.
 In particular, they call on Member States to establish one-stop shops to assist people on all legal and practical matters when moving within the Internal Market.

 The Member States are called upon to establish national Internal Market centres to promote the coordination, simplification and political visibility of their efforts to make the Internal Market work.
-The report also calls on the Member States to ensure that SOLVIT centres are properly staffed in order to improve administrative efficiency in and shorten the handling time noticeably, which is currently 10 weeks.
+Member States are also urged to ensure improved practical knowledge of EU law at all levels of national administrations.
+The report also calls on the Member States to ensure that SOLVIT centres are properly staffed in order to improve administrative efficiency in and shorten the handling time noticeably.